Myst (series): Fan conventions

 The game has spawned annual fan conventions around the world.
 Mysterium has been held since 2000, which grew out of the plans of a small group of fans who wanted to meet in person.
 Approximately 200 people attended the meeting in Spokane, Washington, which was held at the headquarters of Cyan Worlds, developers of the game.
 Subsequent conventions have been more formally planned, involving presentations and live music.
-Similar to Mysterium, Mystralia is a gathering for Australia and New Zealand and has been held since 2005.